ManjeetShrvstv/Adidas-Sales-Dashboard/README.md

 # Adidas-Sales-Dashboard
-I have created a dashboard of Adidas Sales.
+I have created a dashboard in Excel showing the Adidas Sales in US.